 Having an estate plan that specifies what should happen to your property and assets after you die is important for caring for and protecting those you love.
 But simply having a plan may not be enough to keep loved ones from fighting over your estate.
 This point was underscored after the death of Robin Williams.
-Although Williams had a trust that specified the division and distribution of his estate, the wording of that trust has, allegedly, been at the center of a family dispute.
+Although a trust can specify the division and distribution of an estate, the terminology or wording of that trust can be at the center of a family dispute.

 Execution of an Estate: Why Terminology Matters

 A major sticking point in Williams’ trust is a specific paragraph that states Williams’ children would get all of his “clothing, jewelry, personal photos taken prior to his marriage…memorabilia and awards in the entertainment industry, and the tangible personal property located in Napa.”
 Allegedly, the dispute is over the ambiguity of this paragraph because it does not clearly designate which house the property could be taken from.
 Additionally, it’s unclear if the phrase “located in Napa” is only in reference to “tangible personal property.”
 The lack of clarity in the estate plan about the division of assets is at the center of the dispute and highlights the need for detail and specificity when creating a plan.

 Despite a person’s best efforts to create an estate plan that covers all property and assets, it’s possible that a lack of clarity in that plan can cause a dispute that ultimately ends up in court.
 There are lessons to be learned from what went wrong with the trust set up to distribute Williams’ estate.
 Here are some tips for how to create a solid estate plan: